Quiq/zendesk-ui-extension/README.md

 ## Usage

 The app makes use of Zendesk's implicit grant OAuth flow to access an organization's Zendesk Support account.
-It uses the **Contact object**, a member of the **Quiq object** exported by the Quiq Extension SDK, along with the [Zendesk Search API](https://developer.zendesk.com/rest_api/docs/core/search) to pull up any previous tickets requested by a Zendesk End User.
+It uses the the Quiq Extension SDK to access the **Contact object**, a member of the **Quiq object** that is exported by the, along with the [Zendesk Search API](https://developer.zendesk.com/rest_api/docs/core/search) to pull up any previous tickets requested by a Zendesk End User.
+The SDK is loaded in `./index.html`.

 ### Running Locally